pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 1. Update the documentation in the corresponding component repository.
 2. Follow the instruction in [https://github.com/Kuadrant/docs.kuadrant.io/](https://github.com/Kuadrant/docs.kuadrant.io/)
-to update the Docs pointers to the tag or branch of the component repository that contains the updated documentation. file, to point to the tag or branch of the component repository that contains the updated documentation.
+to update the Docs pointers to the tag or branch of the component repository that contains the updated documentation.
 3. Once the changes are merged to main, the workflow that updates the website will be triggered, and the documentation will be updated.
 4. If for some reason it's needed to trigger the workflow manually, one can do it from the GitHub Actions tab in the